 What is the linden tree?

-Tilia is a genus of about 30 species of shrubs or shrubs indigenous to much of the temperate Northern Hemisphere.
-The linden as we know it is most likely a Tilia species.
-The genus is known in the United Kingdom as “lime” or “linden,” while it is known in North America as “linden,” “lime,” or “basswood.”
+Tilia is a genus comprising approximately 30 species of shrubs or small trees that are native to various parts of the temperate Northern Hemisphere.
+The commonly known linden tree is likely to be a species within the Tilia genus.
+In the United Kingdom, this genus is referred to as “lime” or “linden,” while in North America, it is known as “linden,” “lime,” or “basswood.”

-Despite the name and perfume similarity, this tree is not related to the citrus fruit tree known as “lime.”
-The name “linden” comes from the old English “lithe” and the German “lind,” both of which signifies “to be lenient and yielding.”
+Despite the similarity in name and fragrance, the Tilia tree is not related to the citrus fruit tree known as the “lime.”
+The name “linden” originates from the Old English word “lithe” and the German word “lind,” both of which signify being lenient and yielding.